knowself/ConstituentCircle/- design documents/architecture-vision.md

 Our PostgreSQL database schema is designed to support the core functionality of the platform with the following key tables:

 #### Core Tables
-- **profiles**: Links to Supabase Auth users and stores role information
+- **profiles**: Links to Convex Auth users and stores role information
 - **representatives**: Stores information about elected officials and their offices
 - **constituents**: Manages constituent data and preferences
 - **communications**: Tracks all interactions between representatives and constituents